 top of page

-The Land2Lab Camp is a collaborative community project aimed at prioritising Indigenous Science at the University of Alberta (UofA) by bringing together youth, knowledge holders, and Elders from Samson Cree Nation (SCN), as well as researchers from the UofA.
+The Land2Lab Camp is funded by the UofA Faculty of Engineering Research Exploration Fund and Arramat (NFRF-Transformation).
+It is a collaborative community project aimed at prioritising Indigenous Science at the University of Alberta (UofA) by bringing together youth, knowledge holders, and Elders from Samson Cree Nation (SCN), as well as researchers from the UofA (Arlos and Johnson Research Groups).
 This project seeks to facilitate a reciprocal sharing of knowledge and methods between community members and researchers.
 By participating in land camps, researchers can build relationality with the community they are working with, and situate their research in a context that is informed by the community's knowledge and experiences.
 The lab component of the camp invites community members into the researchers' space, creating a full-circle collaboration that fosters a deeper understanding and relationship, and leads to co-creation rather than extraction.

 20230629_141435.jpg